spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 ### The guard point

-If you are not familliar with Csound's conventions you are pobably not aware of the fact that for efficiency reasons Csound requires that table size is equal to power of 2 or power of two plus one which stands for guard point (you do need guard point if your intention
+If you are not familiar with Csound's conventions you are probably not aware of the fact that for efficiency reasons Csound requires that table size is equal to power of 2 or power of two plus one which stands for guard point (you do need guard point if your intention